Maybe you’re coming to Costa Rica for the beaches and the jungles, but if you don’t spend sometime in the country’s capital, you’d be missing out.

 Rios Tropicales is one that comes highly recommended, with 1-day tours for about $125.

-Getting Here: There’s a public bus that leaves the Parque de la Merced in San Jose that will take you there.
-Last reports said it left around 8:00 AM and you can catch the same bus back to San Jose — the same bus leaves the National Park at 2:30 PM.
+Getting Here: There’s a public bus that leaves from Avenida2, Calles 12/14 in San José that will take you there.
+Last reports said it left around 8:30 AM and you can catch the same bus back to San Jose — the same bus leaves the National Park at 2:30 PM, and is the last return bus, so don’t miss it.
+It’s a two hour bus ride, so something you can definitely do in a day.
+Buses are from the Tuasa company, and cost around $3 USD each way.
+Phone 2233-7477 with questions: as always, double check bus routes and times yourself (things like this tend to shift around quite a bit in Costa Rica).

 Places To Stay